 A. Please check whether TV JAPAN is available in your next residential area by checking "Provider Service" on the website.
 After moving, please contact the service provider to subscribe.
 To cancel your subscription at your current residence, contact your service provider directly.

 A. Please call your service provider.
-If you purchased equipment through DISH, you can sell / transfer antennas and receivers by yourself.
 Make sure to check that there are no remaining balances in your account before cancelling.
-If you are leasing your equipment, you will need to return all receivers and equipment to DISH.
-For details, please contact DISH directly.
+If you are leasing your equipment, you will need to return all receivers and equipment.
+For details, please contact your service provider directly.

 A. We broadcast a wide variety of programs, from NHK news live from Japan, to the latest drama and movies, documentaries, variety, music, lifestyle, hobby / culture, animation and children's programs.
 With programs primarily coming from NHK, we also deliver select programming from other broadcasters such as TBS, TV Asahi, TV Tokyo, Nippon Television, Fuji TV, and WOWOW.
 NHK programs are selected at NHK Tokyo, Japan from General TV , Educational TV, BS1, BS Premium which can be broadcasted overseas, and sent to TV JAPAN.